random-guys/backend-developer-test/README.md

 1. Ensure the service is stateless.
 2. Session management should be handled using Redis.
-3. Authenthecation and Authorization for admin and user accounts should be done using `Bearer token` and `JWT`.
+3. Authentication and Authorization for admin and user accounts should be done using `Bearer token` and `JWT`.

 ## Tools/Stack